fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 increased the hype and demand for AI to exasperating levels.

 You can think of the GPU as an expansion of the memory hierarchies we have been examining earlier.
-It is not running in lockstep, and you have to program more things explicitly, while also changing your mindset about how programming works.
+It is not running in lock step, and you have to program more things explicitly, while also changing your mindset about how programming works.
 Memory transfers to and from the CPU and GPU will be relatively explicit, you have explicit control of a part of the L1 cache, you have start programming in a warp oriented fashion and if-statements become quite dangerous.